Latasha Cooper is always on the go.

 “I do want to try another specialty,” she says.
 “Right now, I’m in bone marrow transplant and medical-surgical.
 Do I know what other specialty I want to try yet?
 No. But in the meantime, I’m enrolled in an M.S. in Nursing program to become a nurse practitioner.
 I should be finished in December 2025.”

-Cooper is glad she took the leap of faith to earn her bachelor’s degree and push through the RN to BSN program.
+Cooper's glad she took the leap of faith to earn her degree through the RN to BSN program.
 She encourages other RNs to do the same.

 “Don’t give up,” she says.
-“It’s a lot of work and it can get overwhelming, but remain focused because at the end when you finish, you’re going to realize how much it was worth it.”
+“It’s a lot of work and can get stressful but stay focused.
+When you finish, you’ll realize how much it was worth it.”

 Take the next step in your nursing career through UL Lafayette’s 100% online RN to BSN program.